dermatthes/template-mailer/README.md

 ## Install

+* __Download__: Just download the .gzip'ed phar-archive here: https://gitlab.com/dermatthes/template-mailer/master/_build/template-mailer.recent.phar.php.gz

-By now there is only the git-repository coming with an classloader in src/autoloader.inc.php
+By now there is only the git-repository coming with an classloader in /autoloader.inc.php

 > __When cloning make sure to `git submodule init` and `git submodule upgrade` to pull all connected
 > repositories beneath /externals__